Blooym/nael/README.md

 ## Features

-- Quick installs and updates from official release distribution source.
+- **Quick installs and updates** from release distribution sources.
-- Instant switching between multiple locally-installed branches.
+- **Instant switching** between multiple locally-installed branches.
-- Able to check version information from a remote source to only update when out of date.
+- **Update checks** from a remote source to only run an update when out of date.
-- Compliant with all major operating system storage standards.
+- **Compliant** with all major operating system storage standards.
-- No configuration files, everything is completely filesystem based.
+- **No configuration** files, everything is completely filesystem based.
-- All functionality implemented through a project-agnostic crate.
+- **Implemented safely** with a project-agnostic crate.
+- **Cross-platform** and able to run on most major operating systems.

-Check the [examples](#examples) section to see Nael in use.
+Check the [examples](#examples) section to see some examples of usage.

 ## Installing